How To Reduce Your Facebook Ads CPM - Lebesgue: AI CMO Skip to content

 • Choose the right campaign objective

 One thing to consider when you want to lower your CPM is to broaden your audience.
-Generally, with Facebook ads, you don’t want to have too broad of an audience, but neither a too specific one.
+Generally, with Facebook ads, you don’t want to have too broad of an audience or a too specific one.
 If you have a hyper-targeted audience, your campaign could get quite expensive, but on the other side, if your audience is too broad, you might get a less relevant audience for your product.

 Facebook’s ad frequency essentially tells you how often an ad is being served to each person.
 Keep in mind this isn’t an exact metric and that’s why Facebook displays an “average number” for your ad frequency.